stormpath/stormpath-documentation/source/errors.rst

 11001
 -------------
-Token is invalid because the specified organization name key does not exist in your Stormpath Tenant.
+Token is invalid because the specified Organization nameKey does not exist in your Stormpath Tenant.

 11002
 -------------